 Voter Registration Deadlines

-The voter registration deadline in North Carolina is 25 days before an election.
+In North Carolina, the civilian voter registration deadline is 25 days before Election Day.
 If an election requires a second primary, voter registration is not allowed between the first and second primary.

 Mail-in Voter Registration Applications

 Your county board of elections must receive your completed application, postmarked by the voter registration deadline and received no later than 20 days before a primary or election.
 Otherwise, your application will not be processed until after the election.
 Learn more at Complete Your Registration by Mail.

 Certain agencies are required to offer voter registration services.
 Learn more at National Voter Registration Act (NVRA).
 If you register in person or online through the DMV or another voter registration agency, your application will be timely if it is received by that agency at least 25 days before the election.
 Learn about online voter registration at Complete Your Registration Online Through the DMV.

 Individuals who are not registered to vote in a county may register at early voting sites during the early voting period.
 After registering, the newly registered voter can immediately vote at that same site.
 This process is called “same-day registration.”
 When you check in to vote at an early voting site, you may also update your name or address within the same county if necessary.
 Learn more at Register in Person During Early Voting.

 Most would-be voters are not eligible to register and vote on Election Day.
 Eligible would-be voters who become naturalized U.S. citizens or whose rights of citizenship are restored after serving a felony sentence ahead of Election Day, but after the regular voter registration deadline, may register and vote during early voting or on Election Day.